getify/You-Dont-Know-JS/types & grammar/ch3.md

 // [ Symbol(my own symbol) ]
 ```

 While symbols are not actually private (`Object.getOwnPropertySymbols(..)` reflects on the object and reveals the symbols quite publicly), using them for private or special properties is likely their primary use-case.
-For most developers, they may take the place of property names with `__` prefixes, which are almost always by convention signals to say, "hey, this is a private/special/internal property, so leave it alone!"
+For most developers, they may take the place of property names with `_` underscore prefixes, which are almost always by convention signals to say, "hey, this is a private/special/internal property, so leave it alone!"

 **Note:** `Symbol`s are *not* `object`s, they are simple scalar primitives.